Wondering where to buy firewood, and how to find the best priced firewood dealers?

 The first thing you should do is understand your local rules and laws about firewood, by visiting our Firewood Map.

-Ten states now list their firewood dealers on Firewood Scout, a website with an easily searchable map.
-This site is great for if you are traveling to a new area and need to find the nearest place to your campground or cabin that is selling firewood.
+Twelve states now list their firewood dealers on Firewood Scout, a website with an easily searchable map.
+Firewood Scout site is great for if you are traveling to a new area on their map, and need to find the nearest place to your campground or cabin that is selling firewood.
+Additionally, in Colorado, you can look up local firewood suppliers on the Colorado Forest Products Database.
+Lastly, the new (launched in late 2021) crowdsourced firewood finding site Stacked.camp may have vendors near your destination.

-For buying bundled or cord firewood, make sure that your firewood seller is cutting and selling local firewood.
-It is hard to imagine, but some firewood sellers (especially large stores or grocery stores) are bringing in firewood from really long distances- even other countries!
-To protect your favorite places from non-native insects and diseases that might hitchhike on the firewood you want to burn, ask the firewood seller where the wood was cut.
-Ideally, your firewood should be from only a few miles away, or at least in the same county.
+To protect your favorite places from non-native insects and diseases that might hitchhike on the firewood you want to burn, if you are buying unlabeled or bulk firewood, ask the firewood seller where the wood was cut.
+Ideally, your firewood should be from local sources, or at least in the same county.
 More broadly, if your firewood dealer is getting wood from up to 50 miles away, that is usually still considered “OK.”
 For more information, visit our Frequently Asked Questions.

 The price of wood varies a lot, and you might wonder how to find the best firewood prices at your final destination.
 Call ahead to where you are going for a suggestion of a reasonably priced firewood dealer.
 By calling the campground host, park association, or local Forest Service office, you’ll save time, money, and help protect trees when you buy firewood from a known local firewood dealer.